Natal kicks of compact objects

-Recently, \cite{2024ApJ...963...63B} presented twenty 3D simulations of core-collapse SNe for different progenitor masses.\footnote{A detailed analysis of correlations found in these calculations is presented in \cite{2024ApJ...964L..16B}.} The authors used the code \verb|FORNAX|.
-All calculations are done at solar metallicity.
 General relativity effects are taken into account approximately.
 Their model does not yet account for the rapid rotation of progenitors and magnetic field effects.
 Their study focuses on kick and spin properties.
 One of the main conclusions reached by the authors coincides with previous studies presented above.
-Progenitors with smaller compactness produce low-velocity compact objects; and vice versa, in cases of higher compactness, the final velocity is higher.
+Progenitors with smaller compactness produce low-velocity compact objects, and in cases of higher compactness, the final velocity is higher.
 This feature again leads to a positive correlation between the NS mass and kick velocity: less massive NSs have smaller velocities of $\sim 100$~--~200~km~s$^{-1}$.
 Neutrinos provide only a modest contribution $\lesssim 100$~km~s$^{-1}$.